scperkins/EJEHardenberg.github.io/public/writing/political/soylent-log.md

 I'll take a picture tomorrow of my drink so I can compare it to my picture of v1.5 near the top of the log.

+### Day 28

+Soylent for lunch!
+Trivia tonight kind of took over dinner and whatnot, but I had another glass of v1.6 for lunch today and am continuing to make my opinion up about it.

 [release notes for v1.6]:http://files.soylent.com/pdf/soylent-release-notes-1-6-en.pdf
 [this blog post about it]:http://fourhourworkweek.com/2013/08/20/soylent/